 Final report submitted: September 2019 (currently undergoing editorial review)

 Aims and Objectives

-eRAPID is a 5 year multi-centre research programme funded by the National Institute for Health Research (NIHR).
-The research will be carried out in three hospital sites; Leeds, Bristol and Manchester.
-During the programme a new online system to improve the monitoring and management of symptoms and side effects related to cancer treatment (chemotherapy, radiotherapy and surgery) will be evaluated.
-The online reports are immediately displayed in the patient hospital electronic records, so clinicians can use them to improve and streamline patient care.
+eRAPID was a 5 year multi-centre research programme funded by the National Institute for Health Research (NIHR).
+The research was carried out in three hospital sites; Leeds, Bristol and Manchester.
+During the programme a new online system to improve the monitoring and management of symptoms and side effects related to cancer treatment (chemotherapy, radiotherapy and surgery) was be evaluated.
+The online reports are immediately displayed in the patient hospital electronic records, so clinicians used them to improve and streamline patient care.
 This is a truly unique feature of the eRAPID system.
-The aim of eRAPID is to improve the safe delivery of cancer treatment, enhance the patient experience and care and to standardise documentation of symptoms and side effects of treatments.
+The aim of eRAPID was to improve the safe delivery of cancer treatment, enhance the patient experience and care and to standardise documentation of symptoms and side effects of treatments.

 Background and rationale

 Over 250,000 patients in the UK are diagnosed with cancer each year.
 All cancer treatments have acute and long-term Adverse Effects.
 An estimated 1.8 million people are living with and beyond cancer.
 Improving AE reporting/ documentation during and after cancer treatment can improve patient care through earlier detection/timely management of AE, directing patients to appropriate services for late-radiotherapy effects and supporting patients post-discharge after cancer surgery.
 However, a feasible, cost-effective and sustainable model is required.
 Information technology offers potential solutions for remote-monitoring, but there is a need for applied research to develop and evaluate such approach.

 The programme of work will develop and test the eRAPID intervention in:

 - radiotherapy for pelvic malignancies